History of Southern Nazarene University School of Business

 During the 90’s, under Dr. Mills’ leadership, an undergraduate degree in finance and a graduate degree in business administration were added.
 Also, in this decade, co-curricular beginnings of the Student Board of Directors, Chat with the Executive, Mock Interviews, and Ultimate Challenge were instituted.
 An intensified focus on service orientation was highlighted through the efforts and direction of Dr. Mills and his wife, Judy Hancock Mills, primarily through their association with Angel Tree/Angel Care.
 To facilitate Dr. Mills’ desire to return to full-time teaching, Professor Cindy Powell served as interim chair from 2003 to 2005.

 In 2005, Dr. Thomas Herskowitz became the Chair for the School of Business.
 Under his direction, in 2009-10, the School of Business was first accredited by the Accreditation Council for Business Schools & Programs (ACBSP), a global specialized business education accreditation association.
+Dr. Herskowitz served as chair from 2005-2012.
+Retiring to Belise, Dr. Herskowitz continued to serve SNU as an adjunct professor and Director of the Morningstar Institute.

 The School of Business continues to house one of the largest numbers of majors chosen within the university.
 While striving to discern the Christian perspective, the eyes of the School of Business are on the future with a continued quest to be the finest of professional business school programs.
 The School of Business remains committed to its motto, “Bringing the Mind of Christ to the World of Business”.